The Adelaide Edwards Park RAT Collection Point is open 9.00 am to 8.00 pm, 7 days.

 Wash your hands carefully before and after using the test and disposing of the test kit contents.

-Rapid antigen tests are being used in many industries as a workplace surveillance tool to screen people who do not have COVID-19 symptoms.
+Rapid antigen tests are being used in many businesses and industries as a workplace surveillance tool to screen people who do not have COVID-19 symptoms.

 Read more on Rapid antigen testing information for industry.